JenniferBuck/ReactBooks/README.md

 ## Objective

 I wanted to create a MERN stack application that allows the user to search and save books.
 Utilizing Google's API & MongoDB, I allow the user to post, delete, and read from the database.
+I also took advantage of React Hooks to allow for functional based components.

 ## Live Link